BibliothecaDAO/master-scroll-v3/pages/economics/lords.md

 # The Lords Token

 The $LORDS token is the ERC20 token that powers the Realmverse.
-It serves as a fungible method for entry and exit from the network, and is essential for gameplay.
-The token follows a long emission schedule, which is controlled by the growth of the network.
-This means that the token will be released over a prolonged period of time, rather than all at once.
+It acts as a fungible means of access and exit for the network and is fundamental for gameplay.
+The token's issuance follows a long-term schedule, which is determined by the growth of the network.
+This ensures that the token is released gradually over an extended period, rather than all at once.

-The release schedule is designed to align the token's supply with the demand for the network's resources and services.
-This helps to ensure that the token's value is stable, and that it can be used as a reliable method of exchange within the Realmverse.
-The $LORDS token can be used to purchase resources, summon armies, and build structures, among other things.
-Additionally, the token can be traded on cryptocurrency exchanges, allowing players to enter and exit the network as they see fit.
+The release schedule aligns the token's supply with the demand for the network's resources and services, which helps to maintain the token's value stability and enable its use as a dependable method of exchange within the Realmverse.
+The $LORDS token can be used to acquire resources, summon armies, construct structures, and various other actions within the Realmverse.
+The token can also be traded on crypto exchanges, providing players with the flexibility to enter and exit the network at their discretion.

-The total supply of $LORDS tokens is capped at 500 million, and the distribution of these tokens is governed by the Bibliotheca DAO.
+The total supply of $LORDS tokens is fixed at 500 million.
+Distribution of these tokens is managed by the Bibliotheca DAO in accordance with its established protocols and procedures.

 ![$LORDS Allocation](static/img/allocation.png)